I moved to Da Nang from the USA in 2018. I visit Hoi An regularly on my motorbike for coffee, to eat, or to explore.

 The beaches in Hoi An, like An Bang Beach, are separate from the Ancient Town (Old Town).
 They are not within walking distance of each other—it would take about an hour.
 Many visitors rent bicycles to ride to/from the beach and Hoi An Old Town.

 Hoi An has a charming village vibe with picturesque architecture and scenery.
 Visually, it is beautiful.
 This is a fact.
 The Old Town area is very pedestrian-friendly, and bicycle riding is popular.
-But, the major downside (for some) of Hoi An is that it’s very touristy.
+At 3 PM, the city closes down the Old Town area to foot traffic only.
+It then gets very busy into the night.

-Da Nang is also touristy, but only in certain pockets, like the My An area.
+Da Nang is also very touristy, but only in certain pockets, like the My An area here.
 Outside this area, it quickly becomes very local.

 If you enjoy wandering, exploring, and seeing attractions, you can see the best Hoi An offers in two full days—three at the most.
+Here’s my sample three-day Hoi An itinerary.
 You could do Da Nang in a few days, too.
 But for an extended trip, Da Nang will keep you more occupied.
+Also, because it’s closer to Hue (see the Imperial City), it makes for a better city to base yourself.

 The Son Tra Peninsula (and its resident monkeys) and the Hai Van Pass are awesome to explore.
 The Marble Mountains are about 10 minutes south.
 The Da Nang food scene is far more extensive, with many international, seafood, and local options.
 And, in my opinion, it has better beaches.
 They are just far more convenient.
 Plus, you can still make day trips to Hoi An (or stay there for a few nights).

 A GrabCar (taxi) ride to Hoi An from Da Nang costs around $12 to $17 USD.
 The trip is 25 km or about 30 to 40 minutes.
-Alternatively, renting and riding a scooter there is very easy.
+Alternatively, renting and riding a scooter down to Hoi An is very easy.
+Here’s my guide to renting and riding scooters in Vietnam.

 The My Son Sanctuary is slightly closer to Hoi An than Da Nang.
 It’s about an hour’s ride.
 The sanctuary is another UNESCO World Heritage Site.

 For a short vacation, and if you don’t want to change hotels, Hoi An or Da Nang would be equally great—but different.
-Think “city and beach” vs. “charming but touristy village.”
+Think “city and beach” vs. “charming village and beach.”

-Da Nang would be better as a home base for two weeks to a month’s trip or longer.
+If you’re someone who doesn’t like changing hotels, Da Nang would be better as a home base for a longer trip.
 If you plan to stay in Hoi An for a month or longer, you risk getting bored or burned out.
 You’d probably find yourself wanting to explore Da Nang more.

 I like the history of Hoi An, as an ancient trading port for hundreds of years.